 At the individual level, education is the most powerful and consistent tool for escaping poverty-and increasing access to education can help close social gaps linked to different forms of exclusion such as gender, disability and others.
 One of the most vigorous results in microeconomics is that schooling usually leads to increased earnings of about 6 to 12 percent for each year of education.
 Hence, educating people is the definite way to extricate them from poverty since education is a powerful instrument for eradicating poverty and promoting shared prosperity.
 Additionally, education's benefits are not just economic.
-"Even controlling for income, education improves health, resilience, and life satisfaction, and its benefits are manifested across generations, as educated individuals lead healthier lives and are more engaged citizens, and their families end up healthier and better educated-reducing the intergenerational transmission of poverty" (WDR2018 Concept Note).
+"Even controlling for income, education improves health, resilience, and life satisfaction, and its benefits are manifested across generations, as education inhibits the intergenerational transmission of poverty".
+This implies "educated individuals lead healthier lives and are more engaged citizens, and their families end up healthier and better educated-reducing the intergenerational transmission of poverty" (WDR2018 Concept Note).